yunlzheng/skywalking/docs/en/concepts-and-designs/lal.md

 ## Filter

 A filter is a group of [parser](#parser), [extractor](#extractor) and [sink](#sink).
 Users can use one or more filters to organize their processing logics.
 Every piece of log will be sent to all filters in an LAL rule.
-The piece of log sent into the filter is available as property `log` in the LAL, therefore you can access the log level via `log.level`.
+The piece of log sent into the filter is available as property `log` in the LAL, therefore you can access the log service name via `log.service`.

 ### Parser